Monitoring and evaluating queries

 Track real-time execution progress and prevent resource-heavy statements from impacting system stability by using the Active Queries tab.

-- Identify memory spill activity by reviewing the Spill Activity section to find queries forced to use disk space.
-High Spill Size or Temp Files counts indicate that specific queries are exceeding their memory quotas and require optimization.
+• Identify memory spill activity by reviewing the Spill Activity section.
+The Queries Spilling, Total Spill Size, and Total Temp Files cards indicate queries that are exceeding their memory quotas and writing intermediate data to disk.

-- If you have Admin or Operator privileges, use the Cancel action to gracefully stop a statement consuming excessive resources.
+• If you have Admin or Operator privileges, use the Cancel Query action to gracefully stop a statement consuming excessive resources.
+The cancel action is disabled for queries in an idle state.

 Understanding query statuses